vonmillhausen/sf2000/README.md

 The SF2000 uses a Switch-style thumb stick that does _not_ depress for L2/R2.
 It is compatible with Switch thumb stick third-party covers.

 ### Battery
-The SF2000 takes a 18650 type rechargable battery, which is easily user replacable (it's behind a battery door with a screw), and comes with a 1,500mAh one.
-18650 with and without "nubs" both fit fine.
+The SF2000 takes a 18650 type rechargable battery, which is easily user replacable (it's behind a battery door with a screw), and comes with a 1,500mAh one which runs for about 4 hours.
+18650 batteries with and without "nubs" both fit fine.
 The console has built-in over-charge protection, but _does not have under-charge protection, so for safety do not leave the console turned on when the battery is low_.
 From when it displays a full-screen low battery indicator, it takes about 3.5 hours to charge the stock battery.
 The green charging light does _not_ turn off when fully charged.

 ### Wireless Connectivity
 The SF2000 does not feature WIFI or Bluetooth, but it _does_ have a 2.4Ghz antenna to support local wireless multiplayer using a compatible 2.4Ghz wireless controller for Player 2.
 The Y2 SFC wireless controller and the SF900 wireless controller have both been reported to work fine.

+### A/V Output
+The SF2000 features a mini-jack for analogue composite A/V output.
+The device is capable of output a user-selectable PAL or NTSC video signal.
+Only the _left_ audio channel is output - the device does _not_ down-mix to mono, which results in missing audio channels in games that expect to output stereo sound.

+There's some limited evidence to suggest the A/V output is at 576i.
+When outputting a PAL signal, while the signal is indeed 50Hz, it seems like the emulators are still targeting 60Hz output - PAL scrolling is "jerky".
+Switching the device to output NTSC, scrolling becomes smooth.
+This holds true regardless of using a PAL or NTSC version of a ROM.

+Video output over A/V is also somewhat heavily cropped on all screen edges - this may result in UI elements at screen edges in games (health bars, remaining credits, etc.) being out-of-frame.
+Switching between PAL and NTSC doesn't alter the visible screen area.

+On my own unit, plugging in a charging cable while outputting over A/V introduces a lot of video noise in the A/V signal; so those planning to use the SF2000 as a TV console may need to do so while running on battery for the best experience.

 ---